Bioconductor/mirror/Migrating.md

 clone your package from the mirror directly.

   1. git clone https://github.com/Bioconductor-mirror/REPO to clone the repository to your machine.
+  2. `cd REPO` to switch to the REPO directory.
-  2. `bash update_remotes.sh` to setup the git remotes.
+  3. `bash update_remotes.sh` to setup the git remotes.
-  3. Commit to git as you normally would.
+  4. Commit to git as you normally would.
-  4. Each time you want to push git commits to svn run the following commands.
+  5. Each time you want to push git commits to svn run the following commands.
     1. `git pull --rebase` to get the latest mirror state.
     2. `git svn dcommit` to commit your changes